-AirMap 500 keypad.
+AirMap 2000 keypad.

 - 1. PWR/LIGHT (Power & Light) The PWR key turns the unit on and off and activates the backlight. - 2.
-PAGES Pressing this key switches the unit between the five different page screens in Aviation Mode.
-(Satellite, Position, HSI navigation, Map and Airport Orientation.)
+PAGES Pressing this key and the arrow keys will switch the unit between the three different page screens in Aviation Mode.
+(Satellite, Navigation and Map.)
 Each page represents one of the unit's major modes of operation. - 3.
 MENU Press this key to show the menus, which allow you to select or adjust a feature from a list. - 4.
 ARROW KEYS These keys are used to navigate through the menus, make menu selections, move the chart cursor and enter data. - 5.
 ENT/SAVE (Enter & Save) This key allows you to save data, to accept values or to execute menu commands.
-Also use it to quickly create waypoints or icons.
+Also use it to quickly create waypoints or icons. - 6.
+EXIT The Exit key lets you return to the previous screen, clear data or erase (clear) a menu.

-- 6. EXIT The Exit key lets you return to the previous screen, clear data or erase a menu. - 7.
-FIND \(\Delta\) (Direct To) The Find key launches the AirMap search menus.
+- 7. FIND \(\Delta\) (Direct To) The Find key launches the AirMap search menus.
 It also allows you to go Direct To items shown in search lists. - 8.
-ZOUT (Zoom Out) This key lets you zoom the screen out to see a larger geographic are on the map.
+ZOUT (Zoom Out) This key lets you zoom the screen out to see a larger geographic area on the map.
 Less detail is seen as you zoom out. - 9.
 ZIN (Zoom In) This key lets you zoom the screen in to see greater detail in a smaller geographic area on the map.